To create a “circle of giving” that will benefit everyone involved in sports!

 Bryan is a former World and American record holder in swimming at the University of Texas.
 Bryan previously was the CEO and co-founder of b.well Health, a consumer-focused personal health management platform.
 Prior to that, he was the SVP of Product and Solutions at Videology Group following Videology’s acquisition of Collider Media.
 As co-founder and CEO of Collider Media, Bryan led the world’s first publisher-centric, data management platform for mobile and digital advertising, and patented technology linking offline data to mobile devices for purposes of delivering optimized content.
 Prior to founding Collider, Bryan was the founder and CEO for Moximity, one of the pioneering location-based social networking companies.
 Bryan began his career as a mergers-and-acquisitions and corporate finance attorney with DLA.

-Glenn has over 20 years experience as a software engineer.
+Glenn has over 20 years of experience in software engineering.
 He has 4 patents and has been a part of 3 companies that have been acquired (Collider Media, Initiate Systems and Journee Software).
 Glenn ran track in college at Cornell University where he got his bachelor of science in mechanical engineering.
 He still competes in road races and has a huge passion for sports.

 Madeline is a professional track and field athlete who’s currently training for the 2020 Olympic Trials in steeplechase.
 Madeline is immersed in the health, wellness, and fitness industry.
 Skilled in digital marketing, social media, and teamwork.
 She is a highly motivated individual with start-up and agency experience.
 Madeline got her BS in Business and BA in Marketing from University of Minnesota where she was the Team Captain of the Women’s Cross Country/Track & Field team.
 She speaks fluent Mandarin Chinese after attending an intensive 8-week summer language program at both Beijing Institute of Education and National Taiwan University.